Home additions: options, financing and insurance | key4.ch

 Find the right offer for each mortgage tranche.

-The framework is provided by the detailed building regulations for the zone in question or the building regulations of the municipality.
-An addition must meet a range of different building code requirements, energy laws, noise and fire safety legislation, and more besides.
-Depending on the property, preservation and historic building legislation may also play a role.
+A later addition to an existing house requires a new building permit.
+The framework is provided by the detailed building regulations for the respective zone or the building regulations of the municipality.
+An extension to a house must meet a wide range of requirements in terms of building law, energy legislation, noise protection, fire protection and more.
+Depending on the location, the need to protect cultural heritage and historical monuments may also play a role.
+It pays to check with the relevant authority in advance.

 © Getty Images

-The architectural office will be your right hand during the project, checking all the structural conditions, developing a template for the addition according to your wishes and submitting the building application to the authorities.
-Ideally, contact the same architect who built your home.
-Recommendations from the neighborhood and from friends and acquaintances are also helpful.
-If you still don’t have any idea who to engage, consult a central database such as that of the Swiss Society of Engineers and Architects (SIA).
+The architect’s office is your right hand you when you build an addition to your house.
+The office checks all the structural conditions, develops a design for the extension according to your wishes and finally submits the building application to the authorities.
+Ideally, you should work with the same firm that built the house.
+Recommendations from the neighborhood or from friends and acquaintances can also be helpful.
+Or you can look in a central database, such as the Swiss Society of Engineers and Architects (SIA).

 For many private individuals, buying a home is the biggest investment of their lives.
-In the long term, owners must be able to pay for ongoing maintenance and ensure their home does not fall in value.
-You should be able to pay for your ancillary costs, periodic maintenance and minor work from your own savings or current income.
-To be prepared for any eventuality, most owners hold additional funds in reserve in an investment fund or savings account.
-You may already have enough savings to finance your project, or at least a substantial portion of it.
+Ongoing maintenance and value preservation must be guaranteed for the long term.
+You should be able to pay for incidental costs, periodic maintenance and minor work out of your savings or current income.
+To be equipped for all eventualities, most homeowners put additional funds into their fund or savings account.
+Once you’ve set aside enough money, you can use it to finance your building project, or at least a significant part of it.

-When it comes to a home addition, many homeowners contact their bank or mortgage partner because the costs can quickly exceed normal annual spending.
-The obvious thing to do is to add the cost to your existing mortgage.
-However, you need to be aware of two restrictions:
+When it comes to adding on to an existing home, homeowners will often want to talk to their bank.
+After all, costs can quickly exceed your annual budget.
+The obvious thing to do is to increase your existing mortgage.
+But there are two limitations that you need to remember:

-• The “golden rule” of real estate financing still applies: The new total mortgage amount must not be more than 80 percent of the value of the property.
-For vacation properties, the loan-to-value ratio is 60%.
-The actual increase in value that the bank believes will arise is decisive.
+• The “golden rule” of mortgage financing still applies: The newly approved overall mortgage for residential property may not exceed a maximum of 80 percent of the property value.
+For vacation homes, the loan-to-value ratio is 60 percent.
+What matters is the effective increase in value the bank assumes.
 You’ll have more room for maneuver if you’ve already made some repayments and the current loan-to-value ratio is below 80 percent.
-You also need to demonstrate that a bigger mortgage is financially viable.
-After the mortgage has been increased, the ongoing costs for interest, amortization and ancillary costs must not exceed one third of your gross income (calculated with a long-term imputed interest rate).
+You must also prove you can afford it.
+After the mortgage has been increased, the running costs for interest, amortization and ancillary costs must not exceed one third of your gross income (calculated with a long-term imputed interest rate).

-• You should be aware that your bank may review your overall situation.
-If the value of the property and/or your income situation has changed, a reassessment may occur.
-If you are over 55 or 60 years old, remember that the financing and the amount of the loan need to be affordable after you retire.
+• Please note that the bank can review your overall situation.
+If the value of the property and/or your income situation has changed, a reassessment may be necessary.
+From the age of 55 or 60, you should make sure you can still afford the financing and the amount of the mortgage even after you retire.
+Read our article to learn more about mortgages in retirement.

 Withdrawing retirement savings

-You are entitled to use your own pension funds (assets of the pension fund and pillar 3) to fund a home addition and any kind of major renovations and enhancements.
-Withdrawals are possible every five years, and the minimum amount is CHF 20,000.
-It is also imperative that you use this “cash injection” not for maintenance, but for value-adding investments.
-In the case of pension fund (PF) assets, remember that certain restrictions apply from the age of 50.
-However, in the five years prior to ordinary retirement, you can liquidate pillar 3a assets at any time.
-All withdrawals must be taxed, albeit at a reduced rate.
-Also note the following:
+You can use your own pension savings (assets in the pension fund and pillar 3) for a home extension.
+A withdrawal is possible every five years, and the minimum is CHF 20,000.
+You are also obligated to use this “cash injection” only for value-adding investments, and not for maintenance.
+With respect to pension fund assets, remember that certain restrictions apply from the age of 50.
+However, you can withdraw funds from pillar 3a at any time in the five years before ordinary retirement.
+All withdrawals are taxed, but at a reduced rate.
+Please note the following:

-• The property must be owner-occupied residential property (no vacation apartments or investment properties).
+• In any event, the property must be owner-occupied residential property (no vacation apartments or investment properties).

-• In principle, you have the choice of either withdrawing or pledging pension funds in advance.
-In the case of the latter, the amount in question is pledged to the bank.
-Most banks will loan a higher amount due to this security.
+• In principle, you have a choice between an advance withdrawal or a pledge.
+In the latter case, the amount in question is pledged to the bank.
+Most banks will loan a higher amount based on this collateral.

-• If you want to withdraw money that has already been pledged, this will require the consent of your bank.
-As with any mortgage increase, the bank will review your dossier again (financial affordability, maximum loan-to-value of 80 percent of the property value).
+• If you want to draw on money that is already pledged, you need the bank to approve it.
+As with any increase in a mortgage, the bank will check the dossier again (affordability, maximum loan-to-value of 80 percent of the property value).

-• Think about your own retirement savings and financial security, especially if withdrawing monies from your pension fund: If you do not repay the amount, you will have to accept a lower pension later on.
-Depending on the pension fund and its rules, this could affect payments in the event of disability or death.
-Get advice and make sure you follow a plan.
+• Think about your own retirement savings and financial security, especially if withdrawing monies from your pension fund: if you don’t pay the amount you withdraw back into the pension fund, you’ll have to live with a lower pension later on.
+Depending on the pension fund and regulations, this may also have an impact on risk benefits in the event of disability or death.
+Seek out advice in this regard and plan ahead.

 Build an energy-efficient addition and apply for a subsidy

-In practice, it is often the case that the project leads to further improvements, conversions and enhancements.
-Some will also renovate the building envelope or add their own roof-mounted photovoltaic system to the project.
-If the project improves energy efficiency and reduces CO2 emissions at the same time, you are entitled to financial subsidies in most cantons.
+In practice, it is often the case that the project leads to further improvements, conversions and extensions.
+Some homeowners take the opportunity to renovate the building envelope or to supplement the extension with a solar photovoltaic system on the roof.
+Most cantons offer financial support if the addition to an existing house simultaneously improves energy efficiency and reduces CO2 emissions.

-• The building program is an important point of contact for funding during renovation measures.
+• The building program is an important point of contact for funding in the course of making renovations.
 This institution, which is run jointly by the Confederation and the cantons, is committed to reducing energy consumption and CO2 emissions.
-The website Energiefranken.ch offers a search function for all funding programs throughout Switzerland based on the location of your property.
+The website Energiefranken.ch offers a search function for all funding programs throughout Switzerland – based on the location of your property.

-• If you want to get an idea of your property’s energy efficiency, you should order a building energy certificate from the cantons (GEAK).
-The result is assigned to the categories A (very energy efficient) to G (low energy efficiency).
-Some cantons ask for this certificate anyway as part of subsidy applications.
-In some locations, a grant is also available for the analysis itself.
+• If you want to get an overview of energy efficiency first, order a cantonal building energy certificate (GEAK) to get advice.
+The result is categorized from A (very energy efficient) to G (low energy efficiency).
+Some cantons require this certificate anyway in connection with subsidies.
+In many places, this analysis is supported with a grant.

 © Getty Images

-This mainly concerns principal’s liability insurance, construction insurance and coverage for fire and natural hazards.
+Once you’ve wrapped up financing for the extension, you should check what construction insurance you need.
+This mainly concerns the owner’s and contractor’s liability insurance, construction insurance and coverage for fire and natural hazards.

 Accidents can happen on any construction site.
 As the principal (building owner), you are liable for damage to third parties and third-party property.
-Contact your insurance company and, if necessary, request an assurance.
-Pay attention to the provisions in your policy.
-You may not be insured against delicate work on foundations or a lack of input from engineers or your insurance benefits could be reduced.
-Depending on the project, additional cover may make sense.
+Check with your insurance company and ask for coverage if necessary.
+Observe the terms and conditions of your insurance.

-Construction insurance is also highly recommended.
-This provides optimal coverage against damage to any parts of your house or property.
-For example, it would cover the damage if a water pipe breaks during drilling work.
+We also recommend taking out construction insurance.
+This provides you with optimum coverage if parts of your house or property are damaged during construction work.
+Construction insurance would, for example, cover the damage if a water pipe is damaged during drilling work.
 Construction insurance is a kind of “fully comprehensive insurance” for your property during construction work.
 It also covers vandalism or theft on construction sites.

 Every conversion or addition makes the property more usable and contributes to a better quality of life.
-From a financial point of view, however, this is also associated with an increase in value.
-Before you furnish the new guest or music room or move into the new conservatory, there is another important point on the to-do list, which is to inform the building insurance company about your project.
-It is important that they know the difference between the previous and the new insurance value.
-If you do not have the insured amount adjusted, you would be underinsured in the event of a claim.
-As soon as this formality is behind you, you can start enjoying your additional living space.
+Financially, this is also associated with an increase in value.
+It’s important that the insurance company knows the difference between the previous and the new insurance value.
+If you don’t have the insured amount adjusted, you’ll be underinsured in the event of a claim.

 Was this article helpful?